 We have provided a variety of pro-bono services to ONF including creating a newsletter to promote their programs; distributing their TV PSA to the media via our CablePAK distribution service; creating a poster to be placed in outdoor venues and ongoing marketing/public education consulting services.

 Creating a Blood Bank in Panama

-On a pro-bono basis, our CEO, Bill Goodwill, went to Panama to meet business people, legislators who supported the initiative, prospective marketing partners and the media.
-We held a press conference to build consumer demand for a blood network modeled after the American Red Cross.
-Shown below from right to left is Tom Steirs, CEO of AST Panama; Bill Goodwill, Marketing Consultant; Dr. Ira Saulkin, Biohazardous Waste Expert and Jane Norrs, Blood Bank Consultant.
-To view the presentation made by Tom Steirs of AST Panama, go to: https://www.youtube.com/watch?v=JfEdO20pVdM.
+Our Founder, Bill Goodwill, travelled to Panama three times meeting business executives, legislators who supported the initiative, prospective marketing partners and the media.
+We held a press conference to create public awareness for the program modeled after the American Red Cross.
+To view the presentation made by Bill Goodwill at the press conference go to: https://www.goodwillpanamapresentation.com

 The AngelCare Haiti TV PSA Campaign

 Perhaps the most gratifying effort in which we have been involved is a pro-bono TV PSA campaign we launched to help the children of Haiti after a disastrous earthquake turned their world upside down in mid-January of 2010.
 We not only provided our distribution services free of charge; we asked all our suppliers to do the same – those who design and print the collateral materials, duplicate the tapes sent to media, along with creating a greatly improved website for the organization.

 While the number of fatalities in teenage drunk-driving crashes has declined in recent years, even the loss of a single life is a tragedy if it could be prevented.